What are Shoe Insoles and Do You Need Them?

 Ultimate Support and Comfort With KURU

 As you’ve seen, shoe insoles or orthotics can have a positive impact on the comfort, support, and overall health of your feet.
 We hope you can now confidently answer the question, “What is the insole of a shoe?”
-If not, we’ve got an FAQ for that.
+If not, we’ve got FAQs for that.
 Wink.

 As we’ve learned, not all insoles are created equal, and it’s crucial to pick the right insole for your feet.